 HGO4080 – Master's thesis 30 credits

 Students are required to have a member of the academic staff as their supervisor.
-Any external co- or main supervisor must be approved by the department.
+Any external co- or main supervisor must be approved by the programme.

 Students with admission to the programme must each semester register which courses and examinations they wish to sign up for in StudentWeb.